With caravan thefts still a major concern a caravan tracking system can be one way to beat the thieves and recover your tourer if it’s ever stolen.

 Sargent – Thatcham S7 approved

-Sargent’s tracking system isn’t on retail sale but you’ll find it factory fitted to Swift caravans since 2016 under the guise of the Swift Command Tracker and various 2019 Lunar caravans as Lunar Assist.
+Sargent’s tracking system isn’t on retail sale but you’ll find it factory fitted to Swift caravans from 2016 to 2021 under the guise of the Swift Command Tracker and various 2019 Lunar caravans as Lunar Assist.
 But bear in mind as an owner of one of these caravans you’ll still have to pay an annual subscription to keep the device monitored.
 The cost is around £100 per year.
 The device is proactive so will warn the operating centre of unauthorised movement.

-Even if a vehicle is stolen when the tracker is unarmed, a phone number is provided to report the theft direct to the monitoring house, who will arm the tracker and communicate directly with the police.
+Even if a vehicle is stolen when the tracker is unarmed, a phone number is provided to report the theft direct to the monitoring centre, who will arm the tracker and communicate directly with the police.

-Key features Thatcham Cat S7 rated, proactive, bespoke systems for key manufacturers
+Key features Thatcham Cat S7 rated, proactive, bespoke systems for key manufacturers.

 Over to you…